android/architecture-samples/CONTRIBUTING.md

 # How to become a contributor and submit your own code

 To contribute with a small fix, simply create a pull request.
-If you want to add a new sample or plan to request a big change, contact us first.
+Before starting work on new sample intended for submission, please open an issue to discuss it with the team.
+This will allow us to review the architecture and frameworks used to determine if a spec-compatible app is likely to be accepted.

+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/googlesamples/android-architecture/blob/master/code-of-conduct.md).
+By participating in this project you agree to abide by its terms.

 ## Code style and structure